 “I… must ever acknowledge myself much your debtor, for the friendly manner in which you have undertaken our cause, and the application you have made in behlkaf of my son.
 As to the event of tiI am not very sanguine convinced as I am that all patrionage in the Navy restes with Lord Chatham however as ot may be of material serviceto us to have a warm Friend at the borad I am very thankful you haver procured us one in Admiral Affleck.
 If I mistake nothe had formerly some acquaintance with my family and perhaps his recollection of that may be an additional motive with his regard for you toedeavur to assist us.”

 In Persuasion Captain Wentworth is the brother of Admiral Crofts wife.We can imagine his career path smoothed because of this connection.
-We do not learn in the novel whether he was a man of naval ability or not.
+We do not learn in the novel whether he was a man of naval ability.

 When Anne goes to Lyme with Captain Wentworth and the Musgroves